Priscilla Lane: Personal life

 Lane dated assistant director and screenwriter Oren W. Haglund, later the production manager of eleven ABC/Warner Brothers television series of the 1950s and 1960s.
 Impulsively she eloped with Haglund to Yuma, Arizona, on January 14, 1939, but left him the following day.
 They were divorced in May 1941.
 On June 14, 1941, Lane's mother announced Priscilla's engagement to newspaper publisher John Barry, whom Priscilla had first met in 1939.
 Priscilla wrote in the November issue of Photoplay about how she looked forward to their marriage and would continue her career.

 In early 1942, the engagement to Barry ended after she met Joseph Howard, a 27-year-old Army Air Corps lieutenant, at a dude ranch in the Mojave Desert.
 A native of Lawrence, Massachusetts, he had joined the Army Air Corps straight from college in 1939.
 He was scouting the area for likely sites for air bases and had taken a short vacation.
 The couple were married on May 22, 1942, in Las Vegas, Nevada.

 At the war's end in 1945, Lane and Howard were living in New Mexico and she was pregnant with their first child.
-Their son, Joseph Lawrence, was born on December 31, 1945.
+They had a son.
 In 1946, after Howard's discharge from the service, the couple moved back to California, where they resided in Victorville.
 Howard, who had a degree in engineering, became a building contractor.
 The family moved to Van Nuys in December 1945.
 Afterwards Howard and Lane moved to Studio City.
 Priscilla became pregnant again in 1949.
-On April 17, 1950, her daughter Hannah was born.
+They had a daughter.
 By June 1951, the boom in the construction industry in New England had Lane and her family moving back to Howard's native Massachusetts.
 Howard left the final decision to end her career to Lane, who later declared she never regretted her choice.
 She fell in love with New England, and the couple settled with their children in Andover, Massachusetts.
 Lane was busy with her family.
-She gave birth to a second daughter, Judith, on August 22, 1953.
-The Howards' fourth and youngest child James was born December 4, 1955.
+She gave birth to a second daughter and later another son.